choria-io/website/blog/content/post/2019/09/18/external_agents.md

 They integrate with the Choria Server logging - any output on `STDOUT` is logged at `INFO` level while `STDERR` output is logged `ERROR` level.

-It supports an activation check allowing your agent to ensure that all dependencies it needs is available - or indeed if this is an appropriate machine to expose a given feature.
+It supports an activation check allowing your agent to ensure that all dependencies it needs are available - or indeed if this is an appropriate machine to expose a given feature.

 ## Example

 Lets make a simple `echo` agent that can echo back a message sent to it.

 Our agent will respond to a single action `ping` which takes a string input `message`.
 It will reply with the same string `message` and a integer `timestamp`.
+Ie. callable by `choria req echo ping message="hello world"`.

 Now we'll create a simple agent in Ruby, here I am not using any helpers or library to make it easier, we anticipate the community will provide a few and indeed a [Python one](https://github.com/optiz0r/py-mco-agent) is already being written by the community.